 Ballif, B. C., Ramirez, C. J., Carl, C. R., Sundin, K., Krug, M., Zahand, A., Shaffer, L. G., & Flores-Smith, H. (2018).
 The PMEL Gene and Merle in the Domestic Dog: A Continuum of Insertion Lengths Leads to a Spectrum of Coat Color Variations in Australian Shepherds and Related Breeds.
 Cytogenetic and Genome Research, 156(1), 22-34. doi: 10.1159/000491408

-The Veterinary Genetics Laboratory is licensed to offer the merle test.
+The Veterinary Genetics Laboratory is licensed by IDEXX Laboratories, Inc. to offer the merle test.